aisingapore/ai-practitioner-handbook/book/6-modelling/ner-metrics.md

 In general, partial will be the most lenient evaluation, while strict will be the most stringent evaluation.
 The scores for type and exact will usually fall in between partial and strict.

-If getting both the boundaries and the classes of the full named-entities are important, then strict will be the measure you should prioritise.
+If getting both the boundaries and the classes of the full named-entities are important, then strict will be the measure that you should prioritise.
 If it is only critical to get the boundaries correct, then exact will be the more appropriate measure to optimise for.
-Likewise, if it is only critical to get the class correct and it is acceptable to get partial boundary overlaps, then type will be the more appropriate measure.
-Lastly, if it is not important to get both the classes correct and the exact boundary matches, then partial can be the preferred measure.
+Likewise, if it is only critical to get the classes correct and it is acceptable to get partial boundary overlaps, then type will be the more appropriate measure.
+Lastly, if only partial boundary overlaps are required and it is not important to get the classes correct, then partial can be the preferred measure.
 Generally, it is more common for type and exact to be preferred.
 You should check what the client's requirements are before making a decision as to which to prioritise.

 ## References
 - [Named-Entity evaluation metrics based on entity-level](https://www.davidsbatista.net/blog/2018/05/09/Named_Entity_Evaluation/)